nedwed123/MafiaCarControl/README.md

 ===============

-This is a school project, where we are using an Arduino and Raspberry Pi to control an RC-car via smartphone app.
+This is a school project, where we are using an Arduino and Raspberry Pi to control a toycar via smartphone app.